lengfeld/subpatch/README.internal.md

 Add/Do language and grammar checking for content on the website.

-Add command (or at least check) to compare/update seetings in config format with the contents of the tree/repo.
+Add command (or at least check) to compare/update settings in config format with the contents of the tree/repo.

 Clearify the behavior of `subpatch add <url> <folder>/".
 Is the subproject then